 API crude oil inventory data

-ETFs and ETNs like the United States Oil Fund (USO), the VelocityShares 3x Long Crude Oil ETN (UWTI), and the ProShares UltraShort Bloomberg Crude Oil ETF (SCO) are influenced by the roller-coaster ride in oil prices.
+ETFs and ETNs such as the Vanguard Energy ETF (VDE), the VelocityShares 3x Long Crude Oil ETN (UWTI), the Direxion Daily Energy Bull 3x (ERX), and the ProShares UltraShort Bloomberg Crude Oil ETF (SCO) are also influenced by the rise and fall in crude oil prices.